esciencecenter-digital-skills/teamwork-for-research-software-development/README.md

-# Teamwork for Research Software
+# Teamwork for Research Software Development
 This lesson is intended for people that create research software who would like to learn more about working in a team.